- Offer Submitted

 -

-Warranty Submission Reponse EmailReceived a brief acknowledgment from the warranty coordinator saying they would forward my report to the builder.
-I replied—after several unanswered calls—asking what files they couldn’t open and reminding her I had only sent PDFs and a YouTube link they previously approved, while requesting confirmation that all materials were received.
+Warranty Submission Response EmailReceived a brief acknowledgment from the warranty coordinator saying they would forward our report to the builder.
+We replied, after several unanswered calls, asking what files they couldn’t open and reminding her we had only sent PDFs and a YouTube link they previously approved, while requesting confirmation that all materials were received.

 -

 Warranty Update EmailReceived the warranty team’s status list for all reported issues.
-Replied the same day—still waiting on the builder—to stress that the upstairs squeaks also create vibrations strong enough to rattle nearby furniture and décor, and asked that this detail be added to the existing carpentry framing claim.
+We replied the same day, still waiting on the builder, to stress that the upstairs squeaks also create vibrations strong enough to rattle nearby furniture and décor, and asked that this detail be added to the existing carpentry framing claim.

 -

-Warranty Update Email - SodReceived an email from the warranty team stating the builder had approved replacement of part of the rear sod as a “one‑time courtesy” and scheduled the work for next week—even though we hadn’t submitted any sod‑related request.
-Replied to clarify that no sod replacement is needed.
+Warranty Update Email - SodReceived an email from the warranty team stating the builder had approved replacement of part of the rear sod as a “one‑time courtesy” and scheduled the work for next week, even though we hadn’t submitted any sod‑related request.
+We replied to clarify that no sod replacement is needed.

 Despite repeatedly flagging safety concerns, potential health hazards, and possible code violations, this response raises doubts about whether the builder is taking those issues seriously.